 Q. If popping pimples is bad then why does the esthetician I go to pop my pimples?

 A. There’s a big difference between a trained skin care professional performing extractions in a treatment room environment and someone “popping pimples” at home.
 We’ve written about this in other posts (see here), but 1.
 A professional esthetician is working in a sterilized environment which therefore greatly reduces the chance of infection.
 2. She has access to pro-use-only products to treat the skin for maximum results.
 3. She’ll use professional equipment to prep the skin for easier extractions, greatly reducing the chance for skin injury.
 4. She has years and years of training – specific training on extractions, and knows particularly what can and cannot be extracted.
 This is invaluable knowledge that simply cannot be underestimated when it come to your face.

 We often say “the easiest way to get more pimples is to pop one at home.”
 When you pop a pimple, you increase the spread of infection and bacteria.
 Leave extractions to the professional estheticians.

 Tanning and acne:

 Q. Is there any truth behind tanning beds being good for acne?
-I’ve had nurses and cosmetologists suggest this.
+We’ve had nurses and cosmetologists suggest this.
 What are your thoughts?
-I’d like to set the record straight!
+We’d like to set the record straight!
 Thank you.